 10. Filing as an S Corp can help you… or hurt you.

 This fact was mostly teased out above, but I didn’t really highlight how an S corp can hurt you.
 This is also a good place to mention that you do not need to formally form an S corporation for your business to file as an S corp at tax time.
-It’s an election you can choose when it comes time to file.
+It’s an election you can choose for the taxation of your business by submitting IRS From 2553 to the IRS.

 Let’s say your business income (after accounting for any tax-deferred retirement account contributions) is $300,000 as a physician working as an independent contractor.